 - Centralized recruitment, including the application, interview, and hiring process.

-- The First Year, including professional development opportunities designed to meet the needs of the transitioning nurse.
+- Professional Development in the First Year, including opportunities designed to meet the needs of the transitioning nurse.

 - Beyond the First Year, including mentorship, career guidance, and support for ongoing professional development and growth.

 - Registered Nurses with less than 6 months of professional nursing experience at the time of application

 - Candidates must possess an Associate's Degree in Nursing (ASN or ADN), Bachelor’s Degree in Nursing, or higher from an Accreditation Commission for Education in Nursing (ACEN) or Commission on Collegiate Nursing Education (CCNE) accredited and state-approved program.

 - Nurse Residents hired into the program without a BSN will be encouraged to attain a BSN within 3 years.